 - 1. A full-time GSU student - 2.
-Thirty (30) academic of credit hours earned at GSU, non-remedial, and is officially classified as a sophomore or above at the end of the previous spring semester - 3.
-Has at least a 2.50 cumulative grade point average - 4.
-Was enrolled full-time and completed the semester at GSU prior to intake - 5.
-Is in good standing with the University (academically; and, no disciplinary sanctions during the past two years. - 6.
-Officially cleared by the Office of Student Clubs and Organizations - Chapters are forbidden to send students to registrar's office to request transcript for intake purposes.
-(Transcripts can only be requested through the Office of Student Clubs and Organization for membership intake purposes). - 8.
-All chapters must conduct membership intake during the fall or spring semester during the time allotted for intake purposes.
-Intake calendar will be published. - 9.
-Chapters are not permitted to participate in intake activities at other Universities - 10.
-Grambling State University students are not allowed to be initiated or join other Greek letter organizations at another college or university. - 11.
-Chapters from other universities cannot participate in intake activities at Grambling State University. - 12.
-A list of final candidates selected to become members must be filed in the Office of Student Clubs and Organizations within 24 hours of selection. - 13.
-ALL intake activities must be held on the GSU campus - 14.
-Candidates must attend class during intake process - 15.
-If a candidate drops a course during the intake process, it must be reported immediately to OSCO.
+Thirty (30) academic hours of credit, non remedial, and is officially classified as a sophomore or above at the end of the previous spring semester - 3. has at least a 2.65 cumulative grade point average - 4. was enrolled full-time and completed the semester at GSU prior to intake - 5.
+Is in good standing with the University (academically; and, no disciplinary sanctions during the past two years. - 6. officially cleared by the Office of Student Clubs and Organizations - 7.
+All chapters must conduct membership intake during the fall semester. - 8.
+Chapters are not permitted to participate in intake activities at other Universities - 9.
+Grambling State University students are not allowed to be initiated or join other Greek letter organizations at another college or university. - 10.
+Chapters from other universities cannot participate in intake activities at Grambling State University. - 11.
+A list of final candidates selected to become members must be filed in the Office of Student Clubs and Organizations within 24 hours. - 12.
+ALL intake activities must be held on the GSU campus - 13.
+Candidates must attend class during intake process - 14.
+If a candidate drops a course during the intake process, it must be reported immediately to OSCO>